SuperOfficeDocs/superoffice-docs/docs/database/tables/deliverytype.md

 ---
-uid: deliverytype
+uid: table-deliverytype
 title: deliverytype table
 description: The list of Delivery types, in the internal product register so.generated: true
 keywords:
   - "database"
-  - "deliverytype"
+  - "DeliveryType"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# DeliveryType Table (436)
+# deliverytype Table (436)

-DeliveryType MDO list item table.
+deliverytype MDO list item table.
 The list of Delivery types, in the internal product register

 ## Fields